ryanwang520/api-docs/source/includes/_webhooks.md

 `drawing.created` Triggerd when a drawing is created.

 <aside class="notice">
-The returned `pdf_url` or `png_url` will expire in 24 hours, you should download and save it locally if you'd like to use it later, just don't treat it as a permanent link.
+The returned `pdf_url` or `png_url` will expire in 24 hours, you should download from the url first if you'd like to use it later, just don't treat it as a permanent link.
 </aside>

 ### Drawing Created Webhook Payload